Constant (computer programming): Comparison with literals and macros

 There are several main ways to express a data value that doesn't change during program execution that are consistent across a wide variety of programming languages.
 One very basic way is by simply writing a literal number, character, or string into the program code, which is straightforward in C, C++, and similar languages.

 In assembly language, literal numbers and characters are done using the "immediate mode" instructions available on most microprocessors.
 The name "immediate" comes from the values being available immediately from the instruction stream, as opposed to loading them indirectly by looking up a memory address.
 On the other hand, values longer than the microprocessor's word length, such as strings and arrays, are handled indirectly and assemblers generally provide a "data" pseudo-op to embed such data tables in a program.

 Another way is by defining a symbolic macro.
 Many high-level programming languages, and many assemblers, offer a macro facility where the programmer can define, generally at the beginning of a source file or in a separate definition file, names for different values.
 A preprocessor then replaces these names with the appropriate values before compiling, resulting in something functionally identical to using literals, with the speed advantages of immediate mode.
-Because it can be difficult to maintain code where all values are written literally, if a value is used in any repetitive or non-obvious way, it is often done as a macro.
+Because it can be difficult to maintain code where all values are written literally, if a value is used in any repetitive or non-obvious way, it is often named by a macro.